policy Module

 Raises

-AttributeError – If the policy’s node attribute is None and inventory_position or other required state variables are None.
+AttributeError – If the policy’s node attribute (or product attribute, if node is multi-product) is None and inventory_position or other required state variables are None.